urmoonfriend/r-proxy-service/README.md

 # Proxy Service

 This service acts as a proxy between users and the storage service.
 Users interact with this service via RESTful API calls, and the service communicates with the storage backend using SOAP.
+Service has 2 possibility to interact with storage-service, via rabbitmq, and via soap.
 ## Table of Contents

 - [Features](#features)